 Brief discussion of available ethics resources.
 Footnotes 49-57 list PLI publications relating to ethics and specific practitioner areas.

-This Wyoming Bar Association publication has a regular column written by University of Wyoming College of Law Professor John Burman.
-A subject index and a rules index to the column for the years 1996-2002 appears in the October 2002 issue.
-Disciplinary actions against Wyoming lawyers are published here.
+This Wyoming Bar Association publication had a regular ethics column written by University of Wyoming College of Law Professor Emeritus John Burman for over 18 years.
+An index to the column for the years 1996-2014 is available at this link.
+Disciplinary actions against Wyoming lawyers are also published in the Wyoming Lawyer.